LathilM/lathilm/README.md

 - <b>Azure / Cloud Project</b>
   - [Created a live SOC/Honeynet in Azure](https://github.com/LathilM/Azure-SOC)
+- Mastercard Cybersecurity virtual experience program on Forage - April 2024
+   - Completed a job simulation where I served as an analyst on Mastercard’s Security Awareness Team
+   - Helped identify and report security threats such as phishing
+   - Analyzed and identified which areas of the business needed more robust security training and implemented training courses and procedures for those teams

 - I’m currently working on Google's Cybersecurity Professional Certificate and have completed the following sections with certificates of completion:
   - Foundations of Cybersecurity